cpetrich/counterfeit_DS18B20/README.md

 Hence, there will be some edge cases between Families A and B, but simply measuring the time used for temperature conversion will often be sufficient to determine if a sensor is counterfeit.

 An important aspect for operation is a sensor's ability to pull the data line low against the fixed pull-up resistor.
-Turns out this abilitly differs between families.
+Turns out this ability differs between families.
 The datasheet guarantees that a sensor is able to sink at least 4 mA at 0.4 V at any temperature up to 125 °C \[1\].
 Providing a current of 4 mA (1.2 kOhm pull-up resistor against 5 V), the following ``low`` voltages were achieved by the sensors at room temperature (note that only 5 to 10 sensors were measured per Family):
 * Family A1: 0.058 - 0.062 V
 * Family B2: 0.068 - 0.112 V (all but one sensor: 0.068 - 0.075 V)
 * Family C: 0.036 - 0.040 V